-As soon as the chicken and vegetables are done, turn the heat down on the grill and place the Mission Super Soft Flour Tortillas on the grill.
+As soon as the chicken and vegetables are done, turn the heat down on the grill and place the flour tortillas on the grill.
 They don’t take long to cook so keep a watchful eye on them.
 Try not to turn them more than once.

 If this doesn’t get you drooling nothing will!
 Remember that people eat with their eyes first, so make sure your presentation is worthy of the deliciousness you just prepared.

 Have fun with your Fajita Bar.
 Add your favorite toppings and switch out any of the other ingredients to make this fiesta just how you like it.
 My wife loves mango so I like to use it in my salsa, but cantaloupe or peaches work really well too.